parkerdavis1/agave-astro/src/content/blog/2024-06-comments.md

 ---
-title: The comments section is open...
+title: The comment section is open
 description: I added a comments section to this blog.
 Show me your ASCII art.
-date: 2024-06-14
+date: 2024-06-15
 tags:
     - ascii
-    - svelte
-    - astro
-    - ssr
-    - rest
-    - valtown
-    - deno
+    - chatgpt
 draft: true
 ---

-This blog now has a comment section.
-Holler!
+There's a comment section now.
+Leave me a heartfelt message or [draw me an ascii](https://asciiflow.com).

 ## ASCII

-The comments are rendered with a monospaced font, so feel free to leave an ASCII art or two.
 I've been enjoying asking ChatGPT to draw me ASCII art lately.

 Here's a Western Kingbird: